algeboard/zmk-config/README.md

-# The official ZMK config of Algeboard (V1/V2 before 2024)
+# The official ZMK config of Algeboard (Nice Nano 2)

 ## Build firmware with Github Actions